80’s Weekend #6 with:

 Kicking off with two of their biggest hits didn’t hurt as they opened with “No More Words“, and then “The Metro“.

-Tonight’s show was extra special for the Berlin faithful as, has happened occasionally over the years, past members, Ric Olsen (guitar) and founding member and songwriter, John Crawford were on hand to join the festivities.
+Tonight’s show was extra special for the Berlin faithful as, has happened occasionally over the years, past members, Dave Diamond (guitar) and founding member and songwriter, John Crawford were on hand to join the festivities.

 And how the hell have I not mentioned Terri Nunn yet?!
 Terri was fantastic!
 She sounded amazing and still looks incredible.
 Her personality shines through and she has an ability to pull a crowd in and MAKE them have fun!
 She certainly took my breath away…(I’ll get my coat…) But speaking of “Take My Breath Away“, during the song she hitched a ride on (I believe) her husband’s shoulders to sing the Top Gun hit among the crowd.